 In today's metalworking industry, welding is rapidly becoming the most commonly used method of joining metals.
 Opportunities exist in the steel fabrication, plumbing and pipefitting, construction, automotive, nuclear, and sheet metal industries, as well as in facilities maintenance.

 Students are required to furnish their own personal protective equipment.
 A list will be provided on the first day of class.
+A Casio FX-260 calculator is required for WLD 152.

 Welding